California Landlord-Tenant Law

 Landlords may be allowed to evict tenants if they do one of the following: fail to pay rent on time, breaks the lease and does not fix the issue, uses the rental property for illegal activities, seriously damages the property, or is a serious nuisance to other tenants and neighbors.
 Here you can find full details on eviction laws and processes.

 How Much Notice Does a Landlord Have to Give a Tenant to Move Out in California?

-A landlord needs to give a written notice allowing you to move out within 30 days, or 60 days if you’ve lived in the rental property for a year plus.
+A landlord needs to give a written notice allowing you to move out within 30 days, or 60 days if you’ve lived in the rental property for a year or longer.

 Due Diligence and California Rental Laws

 TurboTenant has utilized many municipal sources along with official state statutes in order to compile this information to the best of our ability.
 However, local laws are always in flux and landlords and tenants alike should be sure to do their due diligence and consult legal help when it’s needed.
 We hope the following list can serve as a valuable resource and allow you to succeed as a tenant or landlord in California.
 Be sure to take proper precautions when it comes to finding the top candidates for your unit by utilizing our online rental application and tenant screening services.

 Disclaimer: TurboTenant, Inc does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state, and federal laws and consult legal counsel should questions arise.